-A website acts as the key for you to, as a brand, reach a wider demographic through the internet.
+A website acts as the key for you too, as a brand, to reach a wider demographic through the internet.
 However, if you are finally ready to let your website go live after several rounds of designing, it is safe to say that you are looking for a safe web hosting option.
 Well, truth be told, it is a very challenging world out there, especially if you are a beginner.
 You would be facing a lot of new terms and VPS hosting falls on top of the list.
 So, today, let’s check out everything there is to know on the subject before you find yourself lost in the whirlwind of information!

 So, what is VPS Hosting?

 VPS stands for Virtual Private Server.
 So, whenever you are thinking about what is VPS hosting, the first thing that you should note is that it means exactly what it sounds like.
 Now, to break it down for you, a server can be defined as a powerful computer that can store all your files and data present on your website.
-As the visitors search up your domain name on their web browser, the same information can be found from the ‘server’ and then reflected on their screen in a matter of a few seconds.
+As the visitors search for your domain name on their web browser, the same information can be found on the ‘server’ and then reflected on their screen in a matter of a few seconds.
 As we come to the ‘virtual’ aspect of the virtual private server, VPS uses a special virtualization technology that splits the single powerful server into multiple ones.
-The final word in the full-form, private, means exactly what it is.
+The final word in its the full-form, private, means exactly what it is.
 So, the best VPS hosting can be defined as a virtual server that is meant for you solely so that you don’t have to share your CPU or RAM with other users.

 How Does the VPS Hosting Work?

-Now that you are aware of what this is all about, let’s check out how does a VPS work in the real world.
+Now that you are aware of what this is all about, let’s check out how a VPS works in the real world.
 The VPS hosting facility simulates the experience you would otherwise have had on a powerful server in a dedicated one, even when you are sharing the server with several other users.
 The web hosting provider you have opted for would install a virtual layer on top of the OS (operating system) of the server using the special virtualization technology we mentioned.
 This separates the server into specific individual compartments with virtual walls that allow every user to install their software and OS.
 Now, since the VPS has the capability to separate your files from the other users on a specified OS level, it becomes a private server.

 So, Then What is a VPS Used for?

 We are sure that you are asking yourself what a VPS is used for at the moment.
 So, let’s get right into that.
-A Virtual Private Server or VPS is used by companies who have a small workload and yet require consistent performance on an individual level.
+A Virtual Private Server or VPS is used by companies that have a small workload and yet require consistent performance on an individual level.
 As a business, you may use a VPS for the following reasons:

 - When you want to host 1 to 10 websites